 Capital of Cake

-Teashops in tranquil villages, cottage B&Bs and cookery schools, afternoon tea in stately homes and historic houses, not to mention hotels, pubs, cafés and bakeries – all put cake centre stage in the North York Moors.
+Teashops in tranquil villages, working farms and walled gardens, afternoon tea overlooking the coast or at historic abbeys, not to mention hotels, delis, cafés and bakeries – all put cake centre stage in the North York Moors.

 We’d love you to be part of the action.
 All you have to do is:

-- Take a selfie, or a photo of your favourite place and their cake, and share it on Facebook, Instagram or Twitter using the hashtag #capitalofcake
+- Take a selfie, or a photo of your cake, and share it on Facebook, Instagram or Twitter using the hashtag #CapitalofCake We'll comment, like and share it when we can.

 Who's behind Capital of Cake?